HollowXtra/Advanced-Storm-Inc/README.md

 Fork credit: Hurricane Nestor - forked from the OG link: https://github.com/EnceladusCat/EnceladusCat.github.io

 ## Note
-The music files are composed/remixed by me & shaped with AI.
+The music files are composed/remixed by enceladuscat & shaped with AI.
 It's okay to use them freely, but the author shall not be held liable for any issues arising from the use of those music.